 The Explainer is where we explain an aspect of Chinese life.
 Simple.
 So now you know.

-Think of May 20 as young netizens' Valentine's Day.
-This is in addition to the other two lovers' days that people celebrate in China: traditional Chinese lovers' day (七夕) on lunar July 7, and Western Valentine's Day on February 14.
+Think of May 20 as young netizens’ Valentine’s Day.
+This is in addition to the other two lovers’ days that people celebrate in China: traditional Chinese lovers’ day, qixi, (七夕) on lunar July 7, and Western Valentine’s Day on February 14.

-"5.20" originated from the Internet, as many things do.
+‘5.20’ originated from the internet, as many things do.
 And like many other internet terms, this one is based on pronounciation.
-The Chinese pronounciation for "five two zero" sounds like "I love you."
-Recently, people are also involving the next day in the gimmick, 5.21, which sounds like "I do" or "I am willing."
+The Chinese pronounciation for “five two zero” (wu er ling) sounds like ‘I love you’ (wo ai ni).
+Recently, people are also involving the next day in the gimmick, 5.21, which sounds like ‘I do’ or ‘I am willing.’

 In China, many holidays are a craze, official or not, and this one is no exception.
 According to QQ News, roses that normally sell for RMB3 each are around RMB20 on this special day.
-Imported roses are all above RMB300 each across city flower shops, and that's for a single rose!
+Imported roses are often over RMB300 each across city flower shops, and that’s for a single rose!

 Thinking of getting married on May 20?
 Good luck with that.
-In Shanghai, the government office for marriage certificates opens at 8am, but couples started lining up as early as 6am in the past on May 20.
-Hubei province's Wuchang District scored a record high in 2015 with 691 pairs receiving their certificates in the district's marriage office.
+In Shanghai, the government office for marriage certificates opens at 8am, but in the past couples have started lining up as early as 6am on May 20.
+In Zhengzhou, a city in Henan province, hundreds of couples lined up outside the city’s marriage registration office, waiting to make it ‘official’ on this unofficial holiday.

 May 20 is a day to show a special someone you care, but maybe you’ve decided that roses are too expensive or mainstream.